ToposInstitute/RelationalThinking-Book/chp4-graph-relationships.md

 ```
 <br>

-Of course, these same arrow and vertex maps must also have closed loops for the *target maps*.
+Of course, these same arrow and vertex maps must also form closed loops with the *target maps*.
 All together, this is the complete set of “data” describing the injection:

 ```{image} assets//Ch3/GraphInjection.gif